baumanab/Udacity_MachineLearningEngineer_ND/projects/capstone/WestNilePrediction_report.md

 are included below.

-#### Density Pots
+#### Density Plots
 ------------------

 Overlaid density plots of Tmin and Tmax by station, where the dashed plot is the mean of the station data.
 Note that both stations cover the same temperature range, this information is not informative of whether or not to retain data from one station over another or to use the mean.
-This may be informed by plots temparature vs. WNV rates or through the ML feature selection process.
+This may be informed by plots temperature vs. WNV rates or through the ML feature selection process.

 ![](WNV_EDA_Highlights_files/figure-markdown_github/unnamed-chunk-2-1.png)![](WNV_EDA_Highlights_files/figure-markdown_github/unnamed-chunk-2-2.png)